 Most long-time collectors (me included) consider the question “How many stamps do you have?” as a completely non-trivial piece of information.
 But since I do keep a simple (Excel-based) records on my collections, this one is easy to answer….
 Based on my records I have 51,023 different stamps, and the number increases daily.

 My latest purchase -a lot of early British South African Company

 This means that my worldwide collection is currently approx. 10% complete already.
 But I know some areas are better than others.
 For example my Europe collection is about 4x more complete than for example the Africa.

 My stamp collection.
 The percentage number on each slice shows the completion level by area/continent.

 Always have a goal

 Now that I know the number of stamps issued as well as number of stamps I have, it’s easy to count the number of missing stamps: 527,628 – 51,023 = 476,605 stamps.

-And the real problem in the end are not the expensive (or even slightly better) stamps.
+In the end, the real issue are not the expensive (or even slightly better) stamps.
 They are always relatively easy to find from specialized dealers.
-The really hard part are normal “minimal catalog value” issues that you have to dig up one by one from various sources (and usually you end up with plenty of unnecessary dupes at a same time).
+The hardest part are normal “minimal catalog value” issues that dealers do not care.
+These must be found from various sources (and usually you end up with plenty of unnecessary dupes at a same time).

 Sign-up to SCB newsletter and get notified when new articles like the above are published at Stamp Collecting Blog.
 The email-newsletter is sent to Your inbox one to four times a month, and it contains a summary of new entries and discussions on the blog, as well as a short behind the scenes editorial.